lloc/php-ready-for-version-7/README.md

 [Source](https://blog.digitalocean.com/getting-ready-for-php-7/)

+## Why I start with version 5.2

+[Mark Jaquith posted](https://wordpress.org/news/2010/07/eol-for-php4-and-mysql4/) in June 2010 that the WordPress core developers planned to drop support for PHP 4 in favour of PHP 5.2.
+He stated that also the developers of the Drupal and Joomla project made this decision.

+The official support for PHP 5.2 ended in January 2011.
+In PHP 5.3 were probably some difficult backward compatibility issues.
+But as you can see: This decision made in 2011 is still today valid, even if it is not easily testable.

 ## New Language Features

 Let's talk this time about the most exciting new features that will be available when you upgrade to the next PHP version.